-4 tips for your evening wedding in Colorado
+4 Tips for Your Evening Wedding in Colorado

 An evening wedding starts at five in the afternoon or later and typically requires semi-formal to formal attire.
 Receptions are elegantly extravagant, with larger guest lists and wedding parties to match.
-The later start time also implies no children, as the affair may go long past a little one’s bedtime.
-Taking a few cues and awareness of traditional etiquette may help any guests enjoy and feel comfortable at this true special occasion.
+The later start time also implies no children, as the event may go long past a little one’s bedtime.
+Taking a few cues and awareness of traditional etiquette may help any guests enjoy and feel comfortable at this truly special occasion.

-A formal table setting can be intimidating, but just remember this simple rule: Utensils are placed in the order of use.
+A formal table setting can be intimidating, but just remember this simple rule: utensils are placed in the order of use.
 A charger remains under all of the plates of preceding courses to the entree.
 When the main course arrives, it will replace the charger.
-A butter plate is to the left of the charger, and up to five glasses are arranged in front and to the right including a water glass, champagne flute, wine and sherry glasses.
+A butter plate is to the left of the charger, and up to five glasses are arranged in front and to the right, including a water glass, champagne flute, and wine and sherry glasses.
 The napkin will be placed on top of the charger.

 Evening receptions may start with a receiving line.
 This is an opportunity for the guests to have a few words with the bride and groom as well as thank their hosts.
 This may lead into a cocktail hour before guests are asked to sit.
 Dates may be placed apart at a formal dinner.
-A polite guest respects his assigned seat, introduces himself to his neighbors and engages in conversation.
+A polite guest respects his assigned seat, introduces himself to his neighbors, and engages in conversation.

 BOOK NOW WITH US AT COLORADO PARTY RENTALS